SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/text/reply_template.md

 ## Template variables

 A *template variable* is a named placeholder that you can put in a document- or email template.
 When the template is applied, the variable is substituted with the actual value.
-For example, {auth} translates to the sender's 1st and last name.
+For example, {customer.firstname} translates to the customer's 1st name.
 This lets you automate the personalization of content.

-Use the embedded help to [look up specific template variables](https://community.superoffice.com/documentation/help/en/crm/8.5/webhelpadmin/index.htm#t=Template_variables.htm%23bc-2&rhtocid=2_1)
+Use the embedded help to [look up specific template variables](https://community.superoffice.com/documentation/help/EN/CRM/8.5/UserHelp/index.htm#t=Service%2Ftopics%2FTemplate_variables.html)

 > [!NOTE]
 > The date and time in template variables are controlled by the PC's system clock.